This morning we received info from the official PKP email that informs us about the security issue found on OJS 3.X (before 3.3.0-5).

 #6757: Supported form locales can be serialized as associative array

-You can follow this guide: https://openjournaltheme.com/how-to-upgrade-ojs-3 to help you with detailed instructions for upgrading your OJS.
+You can follow this guide: how to upgrade OJS 3 to help you with detailed instructions for upgrading your OJS.
 Considering that this upgrade process is urgent we also provide a discount if you need our service for upgrading your OJS with 40% off the initial price on our service for upgrading the OJS 3 version to the latest one.
 Please use the coupon URGENTUPGRADE (only valid until 21 April 2021).

 2. Removing the concerning file